wintech119/DisasterRecoveryInventoryManagementSystem/replit.md

 This self-service capability significantly reduces manual data entry for inventory managers while maintaining complete audit trails and approval workflows.
 The notification system ensures distributors are immediately aware of any status changes to their packages and can take timely action.

-**Multi-Depot Fulfillment with Per-Depot Allocation Tracking**: The system supports manual allocation of package items from multiple depots during package creation.
+**Multi-Depot Fulfillment with Per-Depot Allocation Tracking**: The system supports manual allocation of package items from multiple depots during package creation and when fulfilling distributor needs lists.
 Inventory managers can specify exactly how many units of each item should come from which depot, enabling flexible fulfillment when stock is distributed across locations.
 Key features include:
-- **Manual Allocation Interface**: Package creation form displays available stock per depot for each item, allowing managers to allocate specific quantities from specific depots
+- **Manual Allocation Interface**: Package creation and fulfillment forms display available stock per depot for each item, allowing managers to allocate specific quantities from specific depots
+- **Live Stock Updates**: As managers allocate quantities, the interface shows remaining stock at each depot in real-time, helping them make informed decisions
+- **Smart Auto-Fill Functions**: One-click auto-fill from depot with most stock, per-depot quick fill buttons, and clear all allocations
+- **Real-Time Progress Tracking**: Visual progress bars with color-coded status (green=full, yellow=partial, red=over-allocated) and instant validation messages
 - **Per-Depot Validation**: Server-side validation ensures allocated quantities do not exceed available stock at each depot
 - **Allocation Tracking**: PackageItemAllocation table records which depot provides which quantity for each package item
 - **Multi-Depot Transaction Generation**: Upon dispatch, the system generates separate OUT transactions for each depot allocation, ensuring accurate inventory deduction at the source depot
 - **Allocation Visibility**: Package details view displays depot allocations in expandable rows, clearly showing which depots contribute to each item
+- **Distributor Needs List Fulfillment**: Inventory managers can fulfill distributor-created needs lists by allocating stock through a dedicated fulfillment interface with all the smart features

 This implementation supports Option B requirements: complete per-depot allocation tracking with individual OUT transactions per depot, maintaining accurate inventory levels across all locations.